DonaldOgbe/Facebook-Mini-Clone-CRUD-App/src/main/java/org/deodev/docs/notes.md

 - Added a new response Generic Api Response
 - Created endpoint for updating posts by id
 - Created endpoint for deleting post by id

+# 12 - 05 - 2025
+- Created endpoint for creating a comment:
+Created the comment entity, the dao, the dto, the service, a validator and the controller
+- Fixed an error in the post DAO and endpoints

+# 13 - 05 - 2025
+- Fixed a bug in the createComment controller